“Charming and clued-up”

 Experience & Expertise

 Attracted by the legal, political, ethical, human and social importance of Serjeants’ Inn Chambers’ cases, Catherine joined the Senior Management Team in July 2014.
-She works with Martin Dyke (Business Director) and Lee Johnson (Senior Clerk) on management and strategy issues.
+She works with Martin Dyke (Joint Chief Executive) and Lee Johnson (Senior Clerk) on management and strategy issues.